 - 3.9.8.
-The CO_2 Removal Supplier shall assess any possible downstream effects occurring due to the ocean storage of biomass activity, which impact the ecosystem and the basin to a larger extent than the storage site (see rule 3.9.1).
+The CO2 Removal Supplier shall assess any possible downstream effects occurring due to the Marine Anoxic Carbon Storage activity, which impact the ecosystem and the basin to a larger extent than the storage site (see rule 3.9.1).
 The assessment shall include, but is not limited to, the following components: - a.
 Detailed information on the deep sea water mass trajectories and velocities. - b.
 Assessment of the retention time of the bottom waters, based on the oceanographic measurements and models (see rule 3.9.2). - c.
-Detailed assessment on any benthic and planktonic ecosystems which may be affected by the potential biomass decomposition products, e.g. elevated dissolved organic carbon (DIC) levels.
+Detailed assessment on any benthic and planktonic ecosystems which may be affected by the potential biomass decomposition products, e.g. elevated dissolved organic carbon (DOC) levels.